kubabuda/ecat_servo/docs/004-lan9252-with-coe-stack.md

 # TwinCAT configuration

-Way to test if node implementation is working is maing it work with TwinCAT.
+Way to test if node implementation is working is making it work with TwinCAT.
 For that one needs to create project, and add point to point motion control with single axis.
 Connect device, scan for boxes and select new device in axis settings.

 ![twincat_add_axis](img/twincat_add_axis.gif "Add new CiA402 axis in TwinCAT")